The other day I stopped at a well known North American Donuts Shop on the way in to work.

 Customer Service EXCELLENCE.
 It still REALLY matters.

-Idea Factor provides a full suite of marketing services including B2B lead generation (gathering qualified sales leads), surveys, data mapping, event tele-boosting, trade show follow up, in-bound and out-bound omni-channel call center services, data cleansing, list cleaning, customer retention and loyalty programs.
+Idea Factor provides a full suite of marketing services including B2B lead generation (gathering qualified sales leads), surveys, data mapping, event tele-boosting, trade show follow up, in-bound and out-bound omnichannel contact center services, data cleansing, list cleaning, customer retention and loyalty programs.

 Our commitment to excellence in customer service has awarded us repeat business for more than 25 years, from both our global and community clients.
-To find out more go to www.idea-factor.com
+To find out more go to http://www.idea-factor.com or look at our Services here.